voduchuy/voduchuy/README.md

 ### Hi there 👋

-I have spent about a decade learning and researching numerical methods for simulating and calibrating comptuational models in biology.
 Writing codes for scientific computing is my passion.
 This site displays some of my computational projects.

 <!--
 **voduchuy/voduchuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.